 Imagine you're planning a small party and want to divide 20 cookies equally among your friends.
 How many friends can you invite to ensure everyone gets a fair share?
+The answer lies in understanding the factors of 20.
 Or suppose you're a teacher with 20 students and need to arrange them into equal-sized groups for a project.
-The answer lies in understanding the factors of 20.
 Factors aren't just abstract numbers; they are the building blocks that help us understand division, multiplication, and the relationships between numbers in our daily lives.

 In mathematics, finding the factors of a number is a fundamental concept with practical applications across various fields.
 Whether you're a student learning basic arithmetic, a professional dealing with complex calculations, or simply someone curious about numbers, understanding factors is essential.
-This article provides a comprehensive guide to the factors of 20, exploring their significance, methods for finding them, and their real-world applications.
+This article provides a practical guide to the factors of 20, exploring their significance, methods for finding them, and their real-world applications.

 Main Subheading